32 Small Garden Design Ideas to Maximize Space

 When you’re limited by how many plants you can invite into your space, choosing the right plants matters.
 Mixing in evergreens like dwarf conifers or these popular evergreen shrubs will provide structure, interest, and color throughout the year.

+Colorful winter hardy plants like heaths or Loropetalum are great options for a small space.
 This means your garden will look lush and full of life, even when the showy annuals of summer have faded away.
 An empty garden always feels smaller.

 A mix of juniper and cypress dwarf conifers in different shades of green, blue and lime.